AlexOberhofer/SDL2-GNUBoy/README.md

 v1.1.1

 - Joystick/Gamepad Support
-- New GB classic pallette
+- New GB classic pallette (Can be changed with rc file)
+- Renderer + Keyboard bugfixes

 v1.1.0
  - Builds for more platforms